Dent v. West Virginia

-The Case
+The case

 Frank Dent was a physician who practiced with his father and grandfather in Newburg, West Virginia.
 Frank had only apprenticed with his father and practiced for six years when West Virginia passed its Board of Health Act in 1881 requiring either a diploma from a reputable medical college, a certificate showing ten years' practice, or successful passing of a state-administered exam.
 In 1882 Dent submitted a diploma from the American Eclectic Medical College in Cincinnati, which the Board of Health determined to be a fraudulent eclectic institution.
 Dent continued practicing and the Board's President, James Reeves, had Dent arrested.
 Frank Dent turned to his cousin Marmaduke H. Dent, Grafton West Virginia attorney and the first graduate of the West Virginia University for his defense.
 At his trial in 1883 Frank Dent was found guilty of practicing without a medical license.
 Marmaduke Dent appealed the decision to the West Virginia Supreme Court on the grounds that the state could not interfere with a citizen's right to practice a lawful trade.

 The West Virginia Supreme Court of Appeals heard Dent's case in 1884 and rejected Marmaduke's arguments.
 M.H.
-Dent then filed an appeal to the U.S. Supreme Court in 1885 claiming a violation of his cousin's rights under the due process clause of the 14th Amendment.
+Dent then filed an appeal to the U.S. Supreme Court in 1885 claiming a violation of his cousin's rights under the Due Process Clause of the Fourteenth Amendment.
 The Supreme Court had a considerable backlog and did not hear the case until 1889.